benjohnston/benjohnston.github.io/about.md

 permalink: /about/
 ---

-I'm a designer, developer, strategist, and problem solver with a background in engineering.
+I'm a designer, developer, strategist, and problem solver.

 ![Ben Johnston](/images/me.jpg)